fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/reporting/agencies/publish_dates.md

     + `fiscal_year`: 2020 (required, number)
         The fiscal year.
     + `filter` (optional, string)
-        The agency name to filter on.
+        The agency name or abbreviation to filter on (partial match, case insesitive).
     + `page` (optional, number)
         The page of results to return based on the limit.
         + Default: 1